 MPM is a process (not to be confused with Mental Performance Mastery or Manufacturing Project Management!) that uses technology, typically a combination of software programs, to help marketing teams collect and analyze data, predict trends and optimize campaigns.
 The framework provides companies with the tools they need to evaluate and alter marketing campaigns honestly and accurately.
 Using MPM helps increase the quantitative or numerical data available to you for each campaign.

-There is a reason that marketing is always the first budget to get cut in a crisis: This is the department that usually has the most trouble justifying its expenditures.
-MPM turns this stereotype on its head, combining the rigor of a performance driven organization with the precision of a business development budget expertise.
+By providing insights into the effectiveness of various marketing initiatives, MPM empowers B2B companies to allocate resources efficiently and maximize their return on investment (ROI).
+Also, there is a reason marketing is always the first budget to get cut in a crisis: This is the department that usually has the most trouble justifying its expenditures.
+MPM turns that upside down, combining the rigor of a performance driven organization with the precision of business development budget expertise.

 By combining financial expertise, experience with analytics and IT under one discipline, MPM finally brings together the creative aspects of marketing with the justification for the existence of any creative outlay.
 By placing IT, finance and analytics under the same department umbrella, you also reduce bloat in your company that would come from trying to coordinate these three disciplines.

 While the benefits of MPM are undeniable, implementing an effective MPM strategy can be challenging due to several factors:

 Data quality and integration: MPM relies heavily on accurate and comprehensive data from various sources.
 Ensuring the quality and integration of this data can be complex, particularly when dealing with disparate systems and platforms.

 Defining relevant metrics: Selecting the right metrics to measure marketing performance is critical.
 Organizations must determine which metrics directly relate to their business goals and avoid being overwhelmed by irrelevant data.
 Also, with MPM, you can limit data analysis to specific team member roles.